arseniyGoryagin/SocialMedia_App_Backend/README.md

 - [Technologies Used](#technologies-used)
 - [Installation](#installation)

 ## Features

-- Posts
-- Likes
-- Follows
-- Commnets
+- Clients
-- Swagger available
+- Orders
-- Feed (in progress)
+- Admin and regular users (in progress)

 ## Technologies Used